stefanhansatos/gitpitch-template/what/PITCHME.md

 ---
 ### Context Functions

-- Functions which can associates anything to one kind of binary structure
+- Functions which can associates anything <br>    to one kind of binary structure |
-- functions define binary representations
+- functions define binary representations |
   - one strand of bits represents information
   - one strand of bits represents relevance